 The seriousness of a charge is also likely to affect a judge’s decision as to whether a defendant is eligible for a free lawyer.
-For example, a judge may decide that a wage-earner charged with shoplifting has sufficient income and property to hire a private defense attorney, because the cost of such representation is likely to be relatively low.
+For example, a judge may decide that a wage-earner charged with shoplifting has sufficient income and property to hire a private defense attorney because the cost of such representation is likely to be relatively low.
 But the judge may decide that the same person is indigent and qualifies for a court-appointed lawyer if the person is charged with a complex and serious case of criminal fraud.

-If a judge agrees at the start of a defendant’s case not to impose a jail or prison sentence, no lawyer need be appointed.
+If a judge agrees at the start of a defendant’s case not to impose a jail or prison sentence, no lawyer needs to be appointed.
 Although most judges prefer to appoint a lawyer rather than promise no jail time in advance, the county's ability to house low-level offenders may be a factor.
-If the jail is crowded and there's no room (or money) to house relatively minor offenders, a judge may decide that a jail sentence wouldn't be feasible anyway, and refuse to appoint an attorney.
+If the jail is crowded and there's no room (or money) to house relatively minor offenders, a judge may decide that a jail sentence wouldn't be feasible anyway and refuse to appoint an attorney.